FreightWaves recently analyzed ELD data to identify how long drivers sit at a dock under the on-duty or not-driving status.

 As a solution, Motive launched a petition to extend the 14-hour limit to 16 hours if drivers are detained by a shipper or receiver for more than two hours.

-Motive is on a mission to improve the efficiency and profitability of America’s trucking industry by building great technology products for truck drivers and fleet managers.
+Motive is on a mission to improve the efficiency and profitability of America’s trucking industry by building great technology products for truckers and fleet managers.

 The Motive ELD is the number-one-rated FMCSA-registered electronic logging system.
 The Motive Electronic Logbook App is also the highest-rated mobile elog app with over 12,000 five-star positive reviews.
 You can download the free Motive App from Google Play Store and Apple App Store.